Flowering Bougainvillea

 Plant with purple flowers climbing on a white-painted house of the typical Mediterranean garden

 Is it a vine or a shrub?
-It is both and they will reach out and spread 20 ft. wide and tall.
-You can make it grow on a trellis or a fence but will need help with support.
+It is both as they will reach out and spread 20 ft. wide and tall.
+You can make it grow on a trellis or a fence, but you will need help with support.

-USDA zone is 9 – 11 but will do well in zone eight if you follow the instructions below.
+USDA zone is 9 – 11, but it will do well in zone 8 if you follow the instructions below.

 What about planting outdoors where it freezes?

-Yes, you can make them over-winter outdoors.
+Yes, you can make them overwinter outdoors.
 You could try planting them outdoors where it will get full sun all winter long.
 Prune the plant down to about root level and cover it with burlap or mulch.
-Make sure to water at least 2-4 times per month during the winter season.
-Remove burlap or mulch after the last frost in your area.
+Furthermore, use landscaping rocks to cover them during the winter seasons.
+This does work, however, if temperatures get below 20 degrees Fahrenheit during the winter seasons in your zone, there is a good chance it will not recover.

-It will bloom all spring, summer, and fall months if you prune when stems get long and the blooms start to fade away.
-Do not be afraid to trim way back…water then fertilize.
+It will bloom all spring, summer, and fall.
+If you prune when the stems get long and the blooms start to fade away.
+Do not be afraid to trim way back…water, then fertilize.
 You will be rewarded with new stems and blooms.
 I’ve done this 3-to four times during the growing season.
 A good 20-20-20 fertilizer will work well with this plant.

-Avoid planting them in water-logged areas.
-Make sure they have plenty of sunshine and thin out 2-3 times per season.
+Avoid planting them in waterlogged areas.
+Make sure they have plenty of sunshine and thin them out 2-3 times per season.

-Use the Bougainvillea in and around Arbors and trellis for a pronounced effect.
+Use the Bougainvillea in and around Arbors and trellises for a pronounced effect.
 Don’t forget to trim after stems and flowers start to fade.

 Bougainvillea flowering plant